by Andrea M. Darcy

 But when our thinking comes with an emotional charge, it’s more than genetics.
 This looks like thinking that leaves you edgy, moody, or fearful.

-So what else might be driving your busy mind?
+So what else might be driving your busy mind and how can you stop overthinking?

 Stress leads to overthinking because our mind is frantically seeking a solution.